 Replacement of panels with non-original material is prohibited.

-It is only permitted to make holes in bulkhead for the passage of cables, fuel, water, oil, hydraulic, instrument or fire extinguisher lines.
+It is only permitted to make holes in the bulkhead for the passage of cables, fuel, water, oil, hydraulic, instrument or fire extinguisher lines.

 All redundant holes must be covered with a non-flammable material.